UPDATED: Nov 30, 2018

 AIG writes simple Accidental Death & Dismemberment policies available with no medical exam required.
 These affordable policies provide benefits for a variety of accident injuries and death.
 They are available at several levels of benefits and price points.

-AIG writes a wide variety of travel insurance policies through an association with Travel Guard.
-Policies include travel health, trip interruption, package policies, and more.
-AIG does not underwrite these policies.
+AIG’s subsidiary insurance companies write a wide variety of travel insurance policies offered through Travel Guard.
+Policies include coverage for travel medical expenses, trip interruption, package policies, and more.

 Private Client Insurance